Order a sample pack from £19.95

 A diet of fresh, natural food made with real ingredients, akin to what they might reasonably be expected to eat in the wild, consisting of meat, offal, bone, and vegetables, is the best choice for dogs of all ages.
 The positive effects of feeding dogs a BARF (biologically appropriate raw food) diet speak for themselves: strong teeth, shiny coats, bright personalities and minimal tummy upsets are some of the signs that a puppy is getting the proper nutrition.

 When puppies are adapting to solid food (weaning described in more detail below), digestive issues can arise if the wrong type of food is given.
 Constipation or smelly, loose stools can manifest while the pup adjusts to the new food; this creates discomfort for the puppy and a less than desirable experience for the person responsible for cleaning up the waste.
-Because a natural, raw meat diet is the food a dog’s digestive system has naturally evolved to consume, their bodies are far less likely to experience gastro problems than when eating other commercially processed foods.
+Because a natural, raw meat diet, like 80 10 10 raw dog food is the food a dog’s digestive system has naturally evolved to consume, their bodies are far less likely to experience gastro problems than when eating other commercially processed foods.

 Check out our guide on the benefits of raw feeding for more information.